skeshav1994/StockAnalysis/README.md

 ### Predict stock market prices using RNN

 One thing I would like to emphasize that because my motivation is more on demonstrating how to build and train an RNN model in Tensorflow and less on solve the stock prediction problem, I didn't try too hard on improving the prediction outcomes.

+I take no responsibilty for money lost while trading with the predictions made here.
+Trade with caution but do YOLO on stocks, its important :)

 You are more than welcome to take this repo as a reference point and add more stock prediction related ideas to improve it.
 Enjoy.

 1. Make sure `tensorflow` has been installed.
 2. First download the full S&P 500 data from [Yahoo!
 Finance ^GSPC](https://finance.yahoo.com/quote/%5EGSPC?p=^GSPC) (click the "Historical Data" tab and select the max time period).
 And save the .csv file to `data/SP500.csv`.